Choro (song)

-"Choro" is a song by Mexican singer Thalía and Estilo Sin Límite co-written by her for her upcoming twentieth studio album.
+"Choro" (Cry) is a song by Mexican singer Thalía and Estilo Sin Límite co-written by her for her upcoming twentieth studio album.
 It was released by Sony Music Latin as the album's second single on November 30, 2023, following the success of the album's first single which reached the top spots on iTunes in countries like Mexico, Chile, and the Dominican Republic in its first week.

 Background and release

 The song was written by Thalía herself along with Dania from, Jimmy Humilde, and Thomas Alexander.
 The song was produced by Edgar Rodríguez whit Humilde serving as executive producer.
 The song's title is inspired by the popular Mexican language, which refers to an exaggerated person who uses his words to make people fall in love.
 This latest single narrates the freedom of the artists and their liberation from the chains of those arrogant men who seek to conquer them.
 The song is a mix of Regional Mexican music in the modern day style known as corrido tumbado.
 The song's lyrics are very empowering for women.
 The song was considered to be another way for Thalía to reinvent herself.